pan-training/Docker/scipp/README.md

-***You can test this specific branch with movingnorthwards/scipp*** It is still missing mantid due to python version issue and may have an issue with the version of ipykernel.
+***You can test this specific branch by pulling movingnorthwards/scipp***
+It is still missing mantid due to python version issue and may have an issue with the version of ipykernel.
 Unlike main branch this has scippneutron and ess-streaming-data-types